Digital Metering and Exposure

 With digital photography comes the histogram, which used to feel like cheating, but now has completely changed the way I meter.

 In the film days, we didn’t know if the exposure was right until the pictures were processed.
 To insure against missing the exposure, we’d bracket exposures by (usually) one stop on either side of what we believed to be the correct exposure.
-Today, thanks to the histogram, bracketing is no longer necessary.
+Today, thanks to the histogram, exposure bracketing is rarely necessary.

 The histogram is a graph of the tones in an image, from absolute black to absolute white.
 Instead of clicking and hoping as we did in the film days, the addition of a histogram on every digital camera (that’s not a smartphone) provides photographers instant feedback on each image’s exposure.
 Better still, live-view histograms in mirrorless viewfinders, or on DLSR and mirrorless LCD screens, provide that essential exposure feedback before we click the shutter.